Dutton v Poole (1678)

 Dutton v Poole (1678) is a landmark decision in the Court of Chancery.

-It established the rule that privity of contract coupled with lack of consideration preclude third-party suit for breach of a contract and an exception to the rule in appropriate close family relationships.
-The exception it stated was, having been shunned in run-of-the-mill contract cases for around a century, in 1999 reinstatated and broadened by the Contracts (Rights of Third Parties) Act 1999.
+It established the rule that privity of contract coupled with lack of consideration preclude third-party suits for breach of a contract, but made an exception to the rule in close family relationships.
+This exception was not generally followed in subsequent contract cases, but the issue has not been addressed by the Contracts (Rights of Third Parties) Act 1999.

 Facts

 In this case a son contracted with his father not to fell and sell the timber from their oak wood which the son would then inherit, and in exchange, he would pay £1000 to his sister on her marriage.
 The sister married after the father's death, and the son refused to make good the promised sum.

 Decision of court of law and of the court of equity

-In this case Scroggs C.J. with strong reasons permitted the sister to appeal from the decision of a more junior judge of his court despite the legal prohibition caused by her not being a party to the contract (privity of contract), on the basis that she was a close family member.
+In this case Scroggs C.J. with strong reasons permitted the sister to appeal from the decision of a more junior judge of his court despite her not being a party to the contract (privity of contract), on the basis that she was a close family member.
 Scroggs held that "apparent consideration of love and affection from the father to his children [means] the consideration and promise to the father may well extend to the children."

 An appeal by the son to the Court of Chancery (i.e. in the then sometimes conflicting domain of the law, the courts of equity) reinforced the determination for his sister.
 The decision was confirmed in Martyn v Hind and cited in Drive Yourself Hire Co v Strutt.